-The Second Step of Publishing an Android App is to upload the app's APK file onto the Google Play Store.
-You will do that when
+After submitting your Android app for publishing via the Client CMS Panel, the second step of publishing your Android App is to upload the app's APK file onto the Google Play Store.

-This article outlines how you can update/publish the app on the Google Play Store.
+This article outlines how you can publish or update the app on the Google Play Store.

-- You've received and taken the Android App's APK file via email.
+- You have a published Android app and received the APK file via email.

-- If haven't received the APK file, please follow this article: APK file not received after publishing Android App
+- If you haven't received the APK file, please follow this article: APK file not received after publishing Android App.

-- To upload your app's apk file onto the Google Play Store follow the instructions in the Upload an app article
+- To upload your app's APK file onto the Google Play Store follow the instructions in Google's Upload an App article

 - Check out Google's help article for instructions, if needed.

 - If you are publishing an app for a public figure, a well-known company, or if you are using a company trademark, please review our Google Play Impersonation Policy article.
 To avoid possible rejection, we recommend submitting a statement to Google before uploading your Android app in these situations.

 - Over the last few months, Google has released a few major updates to the Console's dashboard.
 One of these recent updates was for Google Play App Signing.

 - When uploading your APK file, please make sure to select "Not Now" or the "Opt-Out" option for Google Play App Signing.